 The FMA is only open to fishing four days a week (Friday - Monday) from 6 AM until 2 PM daily.
 No reservations are allowed, so it's first-come, first-serve but don't worry, you'll always have a spot somewhere.
 Please call (863) 648-3200 for more information about fishing at the Mosaic Fish Management Area.

 top of page

-LAKE OKEECHOBEE (Okeechobee, St. Lucie, Martin, Palm Beach, Hendry, and Glades counties)
+(Okeechobee, St. Lucie, Martin, Palm Beach, Hendry and Glades counties)

 The bluegill and shellcracker populations in Lake Okeechobee are providing excellent fishing opportunities to anyone seeking a fight from the other end of a line.
 At 730 square miles, Lake Okeechobee is Florida's largest lake and the second largest body of fresh water in the contiguous United States.
 This vast expanse of water includes more than 150,000 acres of productive vegetation.
 A 100-yard wide rim canal circles the lake, and many secondary canals and cuts are linked to it, resulting in hundreds of miles of available fishing water.
 Big bream can be found in the grassy areas of the "Big O" during most times of year and in shallow, sandy areas while spawning in late spring and summer.
 Other excellent fishing areas are along the edges of the surrounding canals and the mouth of the Kissimmee River.
 Beetle Spins, grass shrimp, and crickets are the preferred baits for bluegill and shellcracker.